synbioks/Text-Mining-NLP/relation-extraction/README.md

 ## Environment setup

 Run the following command to setup via Anaconda.
-For PyTorch installation, make sure the pick the correct cudatoolkit version for your GPU.
+For PyTorch installation, make sure to pick the correct cudatoolkit version for your GPU.

 ```
 conda create -n torch python=3.8